 Capillary flow becomes restricted, which is critical to skin protection because it is the only way that antioxidants and co-factors such as minerals are delivered to the skin, giving you natural free radical support that helps to maintain skin health.

 It is a vicious cycle, because a deficiency in antioxidants and protective enzymes can result in an increase in melanin production.

 It’s your skin’s way of saying, if I don’t have enough antioxidants to help, I will go into the second tier of protection and create more melanocytes, which will result in excessive hyperpigmentation.

 Note: Hyperpigmentation shows up as brown patches, whilst skin cancer appears as red or brown lesions.
 If you are concerned about pigmented lesions, I’d advise you get them looked at by a medical practitioner.

 Are you sporting that tan?

 Why does our tan fade?
-Melanocytes inject melanin into the cell, as these cells move towards the surface they shed.
+Melanocytes inject melanin into a cell, and as these cells move towards the surface, they shed.

 Hyperpigmentation can be improved or eliminated completely by a variety of treatments; the article, “How to Lighten Skin“ covers this topic in more detail.